dwwhalen/visual-testing-sandbox/BLOG.md

 This setup ensures that the visual aspects of your app look great across different operating systems without needing to set up multiple environments.
 Pretty slick, right?

+# Wrapup
+So that's just a little taste of how you can use Playwright for visual testing.
+Hopefully you can see the value of visual testing and how it can help you catch visual bugs before your users!

+What might nat be as obvious is the fact that visual tersting can help simplify your functionaal testing.
+ON futire posts I am going to talk about that, and also talk about how tyou can deal with dynamic data in your visual tesigng.

+Stay tuned!